 - Loss of your loved one’s love and protection

-- Loss of the deceased person’s future income, including raises
+- Loss of the decedent’s future income, including raises

 - Loss of retirement and other benefits